 The most updated protocol version is Version 1.4.0, 2025-04-30.

-Necessary approvals have been undertaken.
-The trial and the first batch of five hospitals started to include patient participants in February 2025.
-The second batch of five hospitals will start in September 2025.
+Necessary approvals have been obtained.
+The trial and the first batch of five hospitals began including patient participants in February 2025.
+The second batch of five hospitals will begin in September 2025.

 Table 4: The composition, roles and responsibilities and the meeting frequencies of the Advance Trauma Study.